 Fig. 1.
-Conceptual figure showing different predictions for food webs without and with information on prey life-stages.
-Each of the food webs (a,b,c,d) has the same number and identity of prey species. a) Fish feed on a single prey consumer prey taxon (or group of consumer taxa), generating indirect effects to lower trophic levels. b) Fish target larval life stages, generating indirect effects because only larvae are consumers in aquatic food webs. c-d) Two of the life-stages (pupae and adults) do not feed.
+Conceptual figure showing different predictions for food webs without and with information on prey life-stages with chironomids used as prey example.
+Each of the food webs (a,b,c,d) has the same number and identity of prey species. a) Fish feed on a single prey taxon , generating indirect effects to lower trophic levels. b) Fish target larval life stages, generating indirect effects because only larvae are consumers in aquatic food webs. c-d) Two of the life-stages (pupae and adults) do not feed.
 Fish that target those life stages have no indirect effects on lower trophic levels.
 The prevalence of this type of stage-structured feeding in aquatic food webs is unknown.